Praveensharma05/CODSOFT/README.md

+Sir/Mam
-In this repository i have done 4 assignments out of 7 assignments.
+i have done 4 assignments out of 5 assignments given to me.